jeremyButtler/fqGetIds/README.md

 I suspect the difference in times between fqGetIds and seqkit are due to my AVL tree hash combination being slower than seqkit's hashing.
-I also know that Illumina read id's barely fill three third limbs, which results in the difference in memory usage between fqGetIds and seqkit being larger for Illumina read ids than Nanopore read ids.
+I also know that Illumina read id's barely fill four limbs.
+I could reduce this to three limbs for Illumina by only recording 0-9, a-f, and :.

 # Vector support